wp-plugins/fg-joomla-to-wordpress/readme.txt

 * modifies the internal links
 * migrates meta keywords as tags

+The **Premium version** includes these extra features:

+* migrates authors

+It can be purchased on: http://www.fredericgilles.net/fg-joomla-to-wordpress/

 == Installation ==

 1. Extract plugin zip file and load up to your wp-content/plugin directory